CoreyOliver/Wave_Release/checklist.md

 TO DO:

-[] mass edit dates for customer
+[x] mass edit dates for customer
-    []  update WHERE cust and date are xxxxx
+    [x]  update WHERE cust and date are xxxxx

-[] add confirmation for delete
+        [x] select function and add all 'selected' waves to sql query [] add confirmation for delete
     [] prompt for are you sure